nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another computer?
-**A**: Copy the `spendswift.txt` file from your SpendSwift home folder to the same folder on your new computer.
+**A**: Copy the `spendswift` folder from your SpendSwift home folder to the same folder on your new computer.
-Ensure the tp.jar file is also in the same folder.
-When you start the application on the new computer, it will load your saved expenses and categories from `spendswift.txt`.
+Ensure the `[CS2113-T10-4][SpendSwift].jar` file is also in the same folder.
+When you start the application on the new computer, it will load your saved expenses and categories from `spendswift`.

 **Q**: What happens if I enter an invalid command or make a typo?
 **A**: SpendSwift will display an error message if it doesn't recognize the command.